 It didn’t make any sense.

 Eventually I recalled that epilepsy video in class, and began to admit that diseases like Schizophrenia, Epilepsy, Alzheimer’s, and many more were caused by defective brain chemistry, not demonic infestations.
 My dogmatic worldview about mental health and demonic infestation shattered.
 I discovered the fields of psychology and neurology, and just how much of an effect they have on human behavior.
 I learned many facts about mental illness.
-Later on, I read books that mentioned so-called demoniacs, who were raised in a Catholic culture, acted “possessed” in a specific Catholic way.
+Later on, I read about so-called demoniacs, who were raised in a Catholic culture, acted “possessed” in a specific Catholic way.
 In fact, they only responded to holy water and Latin prayers, but not to the prayers of Pentecostal or Baptist preacher.
 Likewise, so-called demoniacs raised within a Pentecostal culture, acted out in their unique Pentecostal way, and only responded to glossolalic prayer or Pentecostal “in Jesus name” statements, but were not responsive to Catholic Latin rituals.
 In fact, Buddhists, Shamanists, Hindus, and Muslims also have their own versions of “demonic possession,” and each religion has their own exorcism rituals, that are equally effective on their own version of the disease, which leads psychologists to assume it is a form of “multiple personality disorder” (today this is D.I.D.) wherein people have an alter ego that plays out a role created in their culture.

 Besides the fact that some people have been killed in some cases of so called exorcisms there are psychological treatments that are effective.
 In addition many modern Christian medical professionals reject demon possession as a supernatural phenomenon, and treat is as a broad holistic issue that involves mental health.
 Whether it’s a case of dissociative identity disorder or a monomania there are better answers for mental health issues than “you must have been a really bad person, so you let magical creatures into your brain.”